 So this is where the Disneyland MaxPass comes in.
 And this was actually what I found most people(even locals whose conversations I overheard-whoops) are confused about.

 Ok, so MaxPass is a ticket add-on that allows you to make Fastpasses from your phone via the Disneyland app.
 Its kind of, like Walt Disney World’s app.
-But, it costs $10/day PER TICKET.
+But, it costs $15/day PER TICKET.
 So in our case, we had 4-day tickets and for the two of us to have MaxPass, it added an additional $80 to the total cost of our tickets.

 MaxPass cannot be used until you are in the Parks, but they do allow you to make Fastpasses as soon as you walk through the gates, whether its during a parade, while you’re standing in line or while you’re eating.
 Basically, as long as you’re inside the Parks, you can use it.

 It will save you a lot of time not having to walk to each of the kiosks to retrieve your Fastpass.
-And we found that most of the time, it would actually allow us to make our next Fastpass sooner than if we had gone to the kiosk.
+And we found that most of the time, it would actually allow us to make our next Fastpass much sooner than if we had gone to the kiosk.
 Which was great because we could book a Fastpass for Guardians of The Galaxy: Mission Breakout while waiting for our Radiator Springs Racers Fastpass to begin.
 And overall, it really helped us make the most of our time.

 In my opinion, the MaxPass was totally worth it for us.
 We were trying to see and do a lot in a short amount of time and although I generally try to stay away from Disney add-ons like that, I also know that time is very valuable, especially when you’re paying the high cost of a Park ticket.
 It is definitely not the most budget friendly option, since Fastpasses are free otherwise and if you have a large party, the cost can definitely add up.